-With the addition of the 40kWh battery, the e-NV200 Combi has a driving range 60% greater than the original model.
+With the addition of the 40kWh battery in 2018, the e-NV200 Combi's driving range was boosted by 60% over the original model.
 Quoted maximum range is 124 miles, and while cold weather will affect that, the Combi is available with an interior pre-heating function, so at least you can set the temperature before you set off, saving the battery for driving and maintaining the temperature.

 Only two speakers are fitted to the stereo, but you do get a USB socket and Bluetooth phone connection, while a push-button starter is fitted.
 Options include the rapid charger function that’s standard on the Acenta and Evalia, plus the Heat Pack that helps save battery energy by pre-heating or cooling the interior before you set off.
 Rapid charging, automatic air-conditioning, sliding side-door windows and a reversing camera are added to Acenta cars, while battery heating and cooling is included to help maintain its charge.

 Evalia cars add sat nav (an option on Acenta) while automatic lights and wipers are also included.
 Body-coloured bumpers and 15-inch alloy wheels improve the e-NV200’s looks, while tinted privacy glass is included, too.
 Thanks to its improved looks, Evalia trim is the model we’d go for, as it’s the least van-like version in the range.